CACI-International/ergo/ergolang/user_guide/src/tutorial/basics.md

 __Line 3__: A comment!
 Just like many other languages, `# ` begins comments.
 The commented portion will continue until the end of the line.
-Note that if a `#` is not followed by a space, it is actually a _tree comment_ which comments out the following expression tree.
+Note that if a `#` is not followed by a space, it is a _tree comment_ which comments out the following expression tree.

 __Line 4__: A command to compile `main.cpp` and `lib.cpp` into an executable
 named `forty_two`.